pterodactyl/panel/README.md

 # Pterodactyl Panel
 Pterodactyl is an open-source game server management panel built with PHP 7, React, and Go.
-Designed with security in mind, Pterodactyl runs all game servers in isolated Docker container while exposing a beautiful and intuitive UI to end users.
+Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.

 Stop settling for less.
 Make game servers a first class citizen on your platform.